Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models: Introduction

-upon approaching the phase transition from the statically ordered phase, which can be obtained from linearizing Eq.~\eqref{eq:model0}.
+upon approaching the phase transition from the statically ordered phase.
 The parameters of Eq.~\eqref{eq:model0} thus represent a diffusion coefficient $Z$ and a propagation velocity $v$.
 The effective damping rate $\delta$ acts as a gap measuring the distance from the phase transition -- criticality emerges as $\delta \to 0$.
 Exceptionality is encoded in the coalescence of modes at $\vecq=0$.
 The scale $v$ of dimension momentum is associated to the characteristic non-analytic momentum dependence found near exceptional points \cite{BergholtzBudichKunstRMP,AshidaGongUeda}, and is of key importance for the effects found below.
 It sets an obstruction to homogeneous scaling with a dynamical exponent $z=2$ with $\omega \sim -i \vecq^2$.
-Rather, here a mode with $z=1$ propagation behavior and $z=2$ dissipation emerges, which reflects the equal importance of the reversible $\partial_t^2$ and the irreversible $\partial_t$ terms in Eq.~\eqref{eq:model0} near the exceptional critical point.

-(ii) Superthermal mode occupation.
+Rather, here a mode with $z=1$ propagation behavior and $z=2$ dissipation emerges, which reflects the equal importance of the reversible $\partial_t^2$ and the irreversible $\partial_t$ terms in Eq.~\eqref{eq:model0} near the exceptional critical point. \\ (ii) Superthermal mode occupation.
 A second characteristic of the \ac{CEP} is not visible in spectral properties and in a deterministic approximation (zero noise level $D=0$): The mode occupation at the \ac{CEP} is enhanced compared to thermal equilibrium~\cite{Hanai2020}.
 This is measured by the critical equal-time correlation function (or Keldysh Green's function), which is given by

 to be compared to a scaling $\sim \vecq^{-2}$ at equilibrium, where it is fixed by the fluctuation-dissipation theorem.
 These giant fluctuations occur because the damping at $\vecq=0$, which suppresses fluctuations, is tuned to zero, while the noise level remains finite.
 This is not possible in equilibrium where fluctuation-dissipation theorems guarantee that noise and dissipation are proportional to each other.